mihai2000q/ConsiliumTempus-be/docs/Api.md

   - **iss** (Issuer) of the application (can be found in the Jwt Settings inside the `appsettings.json`)
   - **aud** (Audience) of the application (can be found in the Jwt Settings inside the `appsettings.json`)

+**NOTICE**: The claims are case-sensitive, therefore, they should match with the database data

 An example can be found below:
 (for a better view of the payload check the Api Auth [documentation](api/Api.Auth.md/#auth))